capmeth/acid/docsite/docs/integration/components.md

   - [**main/Node**](/component/custom-main-node) - Toc Navigation Node
   - [**main/Tag**](/component/custom-main-tag) - Asset Tag

-If you are writing a plugin that uses custom components, importing them using `#custom/` (as oppose to internal project paths) and mapping them in `config.components` will allow users to customize those components as well.
+If you are writing a plugin that uses custom components, importing them using `#custom/` (as oppose to internal project paths) and mapping them in `config.components` will allow users to replace those components as well.

 Note that any custom component can also use CSS injection (see [docsite styling](/section/styling)).